-Recording video using Camtasia for Mac is really simple.
+Recording video using Camtasia for Mac is straightforward.
 You’re presented with a capture window with just a few buttons, and the first thing you can alter is your capture area.

-Of course, not all people want to video themselves whilst recording a video of their desktop.
-Don’t worry, there are audio-only options too!
-Your built in microphone will be turned on by default to capture your voice whilst you make the recording, and you can choose to include system audio in this too, which is great if you’re capturing an audio intensive recording.
+Of course, not all people want to video themselves while recording a video of their desktop.
+Don’t worry; there are audio-only options too!
+Your built-in microphone will be turned on by default to capture your voice while you make the recording, and you can choose to include system audio in this too, which is great if you’re obtaining an audio-intensive recording.

 Those of you who have used screen recording software before will know that recording the video is only half a job.
-You’ve got to edit everything, and make it look appealing to your audience once you’re done.
+You’ve got to edit everything and make it look appealing to your audience once you’re finished.
 After recording whatever it is that you need, the editing window will automatically appear, with your video recording visible on the timeline at the bottom of the window.

-Although the editing features are predominantly good, there are a few things in which I’d like to see sme improvement in future versions.
-When editing my own recording, I found the various overlays that were available, such as the text and arrows, were unnecessarily complicated to alter.
-For example, when you drag and drop an arrow in to the video track, you have to open a separate window to find the various colour options available to you.
-Similarly, with the text, all of the customisation options are buried in a separate window that you have to open by right clicking on the object and selecting to view its properties.
+Although the editing features are predominantly useful, there are a few things in which I’d like to see some improvement in future versions.
+When editing my recording, I found the various overlays that were available, such as the text and arrows, were unnecessarily complicated to alter.
+For example, when you drag and drop an arrow into the video track, you have to open a separate window to find the various colour options available to you.
+Similarly, with the text, all of the customisation options are buried in a separate window that you have to open by right-clicking on the object and selecting to view its properties.

-When all of your video has been edited, you can simply export it to your computer, or choose to upload it directly to YouTube instead.
+When all of your current video editing is complete, you can export it to your computer, or choose to upload it directly to YouTube instead.

-There’s no doubt that, like TechSmith’s other products, Camtasia for Mac is an extremely capable piece of software.
-It does what it’s designed to do extremely well, and makes it easy for the user to manage screencasts on OS X. I’d like to see some tweaks to the user interface in the editing window, but these are just minor changes that would make usability a little better when editing.
+There’s no doubt that, like TechSmith’s other products, Camtasia for Mac is a skilful piece of software.
+It does what it’s designed to do exceptionally well, and makes it easy for the user to manage screencasts on OS X. I’d like to see some tweaks to the user interface in the editing window, but these are just minor changes that would make usability a little better when editing.